 Being exposed to asbestos is by far the biggest risk factor for mesothelioma , so the best way to reduce your risk is to limit your exposure to asbestos at home, in public buildings, and at work.

 People who might be exposed to high levels of asbestos at work include some miners, factory workers, insulation manufacturers and installers, railroad and automotive workers, ship builders, gas mask manufacturers, plumbers, and construction workers.
-If there is a chance of on-the-job exposure, such as during the renovation of old buildings, you should use all protective equipment and safety procedures designed for working around asbestos.
+If there's a chance of on-the-job exposure, such as during the renovation of old buildings, you should use all protective equipment and safety procedures designed for working around asbestos.

 Asbestos can also be found in some commercial and public buildings (including some schools), where the same basic principles apply.
 Intact, undisturbed materials containing asbestos generally do not pose a health risk.
-They may pose a risk if they are damaged, are disturbed in some way, or deteriorate over time and release asbestos fibers into the air.
-By federal law, all schools are required to inspect materials with asbestos regularly and to have a plan in place for managing them.
+They may pose a risk if they are damaged, disturbed in some way, or deteriorate over time and release asbestos fibers into the air.
+By federal law, all schools are required to inspect materials with asbestos regularly and must have a plan in place for managing them.

 The American Cancer Society medical and editorial content team